(A beautiful new forest garden we’re helping with, in the very beginings of establishment!)

 Plants that are very high-value, great to eat, highly useful in polyculture “guilds,” and prolific:

 1. Egyptian Walking Onions.
 3 onions in one, available all through the year.
 And since onions can go in just about everything savory, it’s great if they fill the garden.
+Garlic gets an honorable mention for performing a very similar role.

 2. Sorrel.
 Lemon-flavored spinach, very nutrient rich, and available in early Spring.
 Excellent as a “mulch-maker” plant and dynamic accumulator.